-Looking for a make ahead brunch recipe?
-Bring Mediterranean flavors to the table by serving Artichoke Olive Quiche filled with artichoke hearts, green pimento olives, and roasted red pepper baked in a homemade pie crust.
+Bring Mediterranean flavors to the brunch table by serving Vegetarian Quiche with artichoke hearts, green pimento olives, and roasted red pepper baked in a homemade pie crust.

 This week also marks the first day of spring, which is hard to believe because the weather has been alternating between spring and winter the past month or so.

 With Easter, Mother’s Day, and springtime in general, I think of one word – brunch.

 Brunch is that magical time of the day where non-morning people like me get to sleep in and still eat breakfast.

 The trade off is I need all the help I can get for making dishes ahead of time since it takes me awhile to wake up.
 That’s where this Vegetarian Quiche with artichokes, olives, and red peppers comes in handy.

 Artichokes aren’t new to quiche filling; after all, everyone has heard about spinach artichoke quiche.

 However, I wanted to go in a more Mediterranean direction with green pimento olives and roasted red pepper.

 Vegetarian Quiche is the perfect example for make ahead brunch food.
 You can fully bake it the day before then pop it in the oven to reheat the next day.

 Or you can make the pie crust the day before then bake it with filling the morning of.